OIDC tokens and roles claims

 An array of strings representing the user's roles |

-ZendHQ uses any roles that follow the format zendhq.<service>[.<permission>]
+ZendHQ uses any roles that follow the format zendhq.<service>[.<permission>], where

 -